Physical Therapy Assessment Documentation: 3 Tips & Examples

 therapy assessment documentation

 The physical therapy assessment portion of a therapy note is the why behind the treatment you provided during your patient’s visit.
+In this article, we’ll cover everything you need to know about writing a great assessment.

 A great therapy assessment accomplishes two things: